rust-lang/rfcs/text/0000-explicit-tail-calls.md

 ## Mismatches in Mutability

 Mismatches in mutability (like `&T` <-> `&mut T`) for arguments and return type of the function signatures are currently not supported as they are different types.
 However, this mismatch could be supported if there is a guarantee that mutability has no effect on ABI.
 For more details, see [here](https://github.com/rust-lang/rfcs/pull/3407#discussion_r1193897615).

+## Performance Guarantee

+First of all, performance is ambiguous.
+As the stand in we use the requirement that no new stack frame is created for a tail call.
+The reason for this choice is that creating a new stack frame can be a large part of computation time in hot loops that do calls, this is a code construct that can likely be optimized with tail calls.

+Can the requirement to not create new stack frames when using tail calls be imposed on backends?
+This answer seems to be no, even for LLVM.
+LLVM provides some [guarantees](https://llvm.org/docs/LangRef.html#call-instruction) for tail calls, however, none do ensure that no new stack frame is created (as of 24-05-2023).

+If it turns out that in practice the no new stack frame requirement is not already kept it might be worthwhile to revisit this performance requirement.

 ## Functional Programming